This Healthy Sweet Potato Pudding is a super yummy and healthy treat. It tastes just like pie filling and contains only two simple ingredients!

 What’s the best sweet potato to use in this recipe?

-Can I serve this sweet potato yogurt to a baby?
+Can I serve this sweet potato yogurt recipe to a baby?

 If you make this with plain Greek yogurt instead of the vanilla (which will have some added sugar), this is a great meal option for a baby.
-I made this sort of a thing a lot for my now-toddler and she always loved it!
+I made this a lot for my kids when they were babies!

 I’d love to hear your feedback so please leave a comment below with any questions or reviews!Print